gesiscss/ChatDashboard/README.md

 You can now open the `app.R` script in the ChatDashboard directory and see the code for the webapp.
 At the beginning of the file, there are several variables that you can define for yourself to customize the webapp according to your needs.
 For a first test run, we suggest to keep the default settings for now.
 You can simply click on `run app` on the top right of your Rstudio code panel to execute the webapp locally.
 This will open a browser window where you can log into the webapp using the preset combination of username and password found in `credentials.rds` ('TestUser', 'password').
 The webapp then walks you through the data donation process from the perspective of a participant.
 You can either test the correct functioning of the webapp using a private chat log that you exported yourself or by creating an artificial one using `WhatsR::create_chatlog()`.
 You should be able to upload a chat, manually select what you want to donate, and see interactive visualizations.
 After closing the webapp, there should be an encrypted R dataframe object in the `UserData` folder, which can be decrypted with the key pair from the `Researcher_Keypair` folder we created in step 3.

 ### 5) Deploying to Server (online)
 If everything is running smoothly and without issues offline, you can deploy the webapp to the server.
 To do so, you need to install the necessary libraries and packages on the server as well (see step 1).
 Then, you can adapt the settings in `app.R` according to your needs by simply editing the script and saving it.
 After that, the app can be uploaded to the server.
-Some setting that you might want to adapt are:
+Some settings that you need or might want to adapt are:

 ```
-# These needs to be set to TRUE for running online and you need to indicate the correct library path from your server (where all the
+# This needs to be set to TRUE for running online and you need to indicate the correct library path from your server (where all the
 # dependencies are installed).
 running_online = FALSE
 if (running_online == TRUE) {.libPaths("SERVER_LIBRARY_PATH")}